-- 12.20.1 The MMA is an area defined by a radius around a goal/target or an otherwise clearly defined area within which results will be achieved by markers. - 12.20.2 The MMA will be provided for each task in which markers are used. - 12.20.3 Competitors not achieving a physical mark within the MMA will be scored by track point.
+- 12.16.1 The MMA is an area defined by a radius around a goal/target or an otherwise clearly defined area within which results will be achieved by markers. - 12.16.2 The MMA will be provided for each task in which markers are used. - 12.16.3 Competitors not achieving a physical mark within the MMA will be scored by electronic mark.

-12.21 VALID MARK
+12.17 VALID MARK

-- 12.21.1 A physical mark is considered valid if it is within the scoring area or marker measuring area (MMA) and within the scoring period if set. - 12.21.2 An electronic mark is considered valid if the recorded track point meets all scoring criteria defined in the TDS. - 12.21.3 A valid physical mark shall have precedence over any track point or electronic mark. - 12.21.4 Measurements will be made to the closest point of the weighted bag portion of the marker.
+- 12.17.1 A physical mark is considered valid if it is within the scoring area or marker measuring area (MMA) and within the scoring period if set. - 12.17.2 An electronic mark is considered valid if the recorded track point meets all scoring criteria defined in the TDS. - 12.17.3 A valid physical mark shall have precedence over any track point or electronic mark. - 12.17.4 Measurements will be made to the closest point of the weighted bag portion of the marker.

-12.22 TRACK POINT
+12.18 TRACK POINT

-- 12.22.1 A track point is defined by recorded date / time, coordinates and altitude of a point of the track of a GPS logger. - 12.22.2 When goals or targets are used, results based on track points will be the 2D, modified 3D or 3D-distance from the goal/target to the track or electronic mark.
-Details to be specified in Section II. - 12.22.3 A competitor's result based on a track point cannot be better than the worst possible result in the MMA. - 12.22.4 In tasks without goals or targets the horizontal distance (2D distance) between points will be used to calculate results.
+- 12.18.1 A track point is defined by recorded date / time, coordinates and altitude of a point of the track of a GPS logger. - 12.18.2 When goals or targets are used, results based on electronic marks will be the 2D, modified 3D or 3D-distance from the goal/target to the electronic mark.
+Details to be specified in Section II. - 12.18.3 A competitor's result based on an electronic mark cannot be better than the worst possible result in the MMA. - 12.18.4 In tasks without goals or targets the horizontal distance (2D distance) between points will be used to calculate results.

-12.23 VALID TRACK POINT
+12.19 VALID TRACK POINT

-12.23.1 A valid track point is a track point meeting all scoring criteria set in the task data like scoring area and/or scoring airspace and/or scoring period.
+A valid track point is a track point meeting all scoring criteria set in the task data like scoring area and/or scoring airspace and/or scoring period.

-12.24 TARGET OFFICIALS
+12.20 TARGET OFFICIALS